 2. Edit Your Campaign

-To change the text simply click on any text element to open the editing tools to the left of the campaign preview.
+To change the text simply click on any text element to edit the copy on the popup.

 You can edit the appearance of any buttons by clicking on the button to bring up the editing tools.